Windhexe

 Windhexe (German, literally: "wind witch") is a grinding and dehydrating apparatus operated with compressed air typically used in waste reduction and food processing.
 The Windhexe was unveiled in 2002 and operates via compressed air injected into a conical chamber which tumbles material at high speeds causing simultaneous dehydration and disintegration.
 The limited application of the Windhexe is in waste reduction and in animal processing with more proposed uses being explored commercially.

 History

-The Windhexe was invented by retired Kansas farmer Frank Polifka.
-Following retirement Polifka began work on the Windhexe which was completed despite Polifka having only completed a secondary education.
+The Windhexe was invented by retired Kansas farmer Frank Polifka, who began work on it following retirement.
 The Windhexe was unveiled to a small group of the local press in 2002, following 15 years of work by Polifka.
-Polifka died August 23, 2012 of natural causes in Catherine, Kansas The commercial use of the Windhexe machine is now controlled by Vortex Dehydration Technology LLC, a company co-founded by Polifka.
+Polifka died August 23, 2012, of natural causes in Catherine, Kansas The commercial use of the Windhexe machine is now controlled by Vortex Dehydration Technology LLC, a company co-founded by Polifka.
 The company now licenses and maintains Windhexe machines for industrial and commercial use for a per-tonne fee.
 The company now employs 12 and has an annual revenue that exceeds $3,000,000 USD annually.